EmotiBit/EmotiBit_Docs/Troubleshooting.md

 - **Troubleshoot config.txt File:**
    - Ensure JSON formatting is correct.
 Avoid trailing commas and validate the JSON structure to prevent errors.
 You can use an [online JSON format checker](https://jsonlint.com/) to validate that your config file is in the correct format.

-### FAQs
-- ToDo: Consider adding FAQs for this issue.
 ---

 ## 6. Bootup Failure: WiFi Connection Issues